In This Article

 Data Classification Process

-The process of data classification will vary based on the organization’s objectives, but there are certain common practices that can lead to successful outcomes.
+The process of data classification will vary based on the organization’s objectives, but certain common practices can lead to successful outcomes.
 Below are some best practices to consider:

 1. Define the objectives of the data classification process